Generic SaaS was written for a mainland company. Your Charlottetown bioscience workflow wasn't in the spec.

 The case for owning your custom software

 You go custom when the workflow at the center of your business has no product built for it.
 Custom software encodes your exact process end to end, removes the human middleware between disconnected tools, builds the audit trail a regulated bioscience or aerospace operation actually needs, and models the seafood traceability that off-the-shelf has no concept of.
-It can absorb functions you'd otherwise split across an ERP (Enterprise Resource Planning), inventory management, and a business intelligence dashboard into one coherent system that fits how you really work.
+It can absorb functions you'd otherwise split across an ERP (Enterprise Resource Planning), inventory management, and a business intelligence (BI) dashboard into one coherent system that fits how you really work.

 Budgeting a custom software build in Charlottetown